 Avalanche Forecasters Say Rocky Mountain Region Now At Higher Risk

 Storms sweeping across the Rocky Mountains this winter have caused the highest avalanche danger since the ratings started in 1973.
-More than 3,000 avalanches have already taken place in Colorado alone, and they're unusually large.
+More than 3,000 avalanches already have taken place in Colorado alone, and they're unusually large.

-The White River National Forest lies just outside of Aspen.
+White River National Forest lies just outside of Aspen.
 Part of the forest is known as Highlands Ridge.

 The valley below that ridge is now buried because of an avalanche.
 The snow is deep enough that treetops barely poke out.
 The trees that aren't buried haven't fared much better.